|

 Depression Rating Scale

-was designed as a measure of change in studies
+complete and was designed as a measure of change

 &